ahle-pro/kata_bank/README.md

 2. Complex domain design should be based on a model.

 Based on the exercise scenario and the result of our example mapping (BDD), we could easily identify some elements in our domain model:
-1. Entities: Account and Withdraw (transation)
+1. Entities: Account and Widthdraw (transaction)
+2. Aggregates: Widthdraws
-2. Value Objects: WithdrawalAmount, OriginalBalance, NewBalance
+3. Value Objects: WithdrawalAmount, OriginalBalance, NewBalance
+4. Repositories: ATM application (just a name).
+In real scenario, it should be a database.
+5. Factory: ATM application.
+In real scenario, it should be a "transaction logging system".
+6. Service: ATM application.
+In real scenario, it should be many systems (SWIFT, ebanking, etc...)

+Due to the simplicity of scenario, no layered architecture and context mapping is used in this kata.

 ### Domain model/Conceptual model in simplest form
 In the figure, it's the "conceptual" class diagram used to represent the domain model.